What is Financial Aid?

 Students will need a FAFSA on file to qualify for most state and institutional aid, including grants and scholarships.

-The FAFSA application opens for electronic submission October 1st.
+The FAFSA application opens for electronic submission on October 1st.

 What is TASFA?